PloneGov-IT/rg.infocard/README.rst

   :target: http://blog.redturtle.it/pypi-images/rg.infocard/add-infocard.png

 The available options
-for the locations and recipients fields are controlled by the homonymous fields of the container.
+for the service types and recipients fields are controlled by the homonymous fields of the container.

-Changing Location and recipients fields on the container **has effect** on
+Changing service types and recipients fields on the container **has effect** on

 The Informations datagrid default to the value of the homonymous fields of the container.

-Changing the locations and recipients fields on the container **has effect** on the already created infocards.
+Changing the service types and recipients fields on the container **has effect** on the already created infocards.

 Changing the informations field on the container